Jesus says, in Matthew, Chapter 12, Verse 30, “He that is not with me is against me.”

 Do you think Christians should take a stand against that?

-Now, let me ask you, do you enjoy watching people as they flaunt their violence and hatred?
+Now, let me ask you, do you enjoy watching people play sports as they flaunt violence, hatred, and racism?

 Now is the time to